-The essence of this claim seems to be that the good of religion outweighs the bad.
+The essence of such claims seems to be that the good of religion outweighs the bad.
 I suspect that most theists use this claim strategically in order to force the atheist into a defensive posture rather than because they genuinely believe it.
+Of course, I have long suspected that relatively few Christians believe much of what they claim to believe.

 That people desire joy, consolation, or hope is a point which we can concede.
 Of course we desire it!
 But how is it supposed to follow that this makes religion a good thing?